TDM3bv/tdm3-docs/docs/doctor/README.md

 6. Select a patient
 7. You will see the SMART on FHIR app populated with data from the Sandbox / Electronic Health Record system!

+- The app is built with [Vue.js](https://vuejs.org/) and hosted on GitHub Pages (needs to be launched from a SMART on FHIR sandbox, see above).

 ## Sample code